 Option Exercises.
-This Policy does not restrict the exercise of an employee stock option acquired pursuant to Company plans as long as you elect to pay the exercise price of such option in cash and provided that you retain the Aon shares issued to you upon exercise.
+This Policy does not restrict the exercise of an employee stock option acquired pursuant to Company plans as long as you elect to pay the exercise price of such option in cash and provided that youretain the Aon shares issued to you upon exercise.
 It also does not restrict the exercise of a tax withholding right, pursuant to which a person has elected to have the Company withhold shares to satisfy tax liabilities.
-This Policy does, however, restrict any sale of stock as part of a broker-assisted cashless exercise of an option or any other market sale for the purpose of generating the cash needed to pay the exercise price of an option.
-It also restricts same-day sales of the Aon shares obtained from the share option exercise.
-For example, if you are subject to the "trading window" trading restrictions as set forth below, you may exercise a stock option during a "black-out period" as long as you pay the exercise price in cash and do not sell the Aon shares issued to you upon exercise until the "black-out period" is lifted.
+This Policy does, however, restrict any sale of stock as part of a broker- assisted cashless exercise of an option or any other market sale for the purpose of generating the cash needed to pay the exercise price of an option.
+It also restricts same-day sales of the Aon shares obtained from theshare option exercise.
+For example, if you are an Aon Trading Window Colleague as set out in Section 6 (Trading Windows) below, you may exercise a stock option during a Closed Trading Window as long as you pay the exercise price in cash and do not sell the Aon shares issued to you upon exercise until the Closed Trading Window is lifted.

 Benefit Plan Accounts Invested in Company Stock.
 This Policy governs your choices regarding future periodic payroll deductions and your ability to change investment elections on a going-forward basis for employee benefit plans in which your account invests in, or otherwise tracks, the value of Aon shares.
-Therefore, if you are subject to "trading window" trading restrictions as outlined below, you may only make elections during an open trading window.
-For instance, you may not enroll or increase your elections in the Employee Stock Purchase Plan during a "black-out period" if you are subject to such restrictions.
+Therefore, if you are an Aon Trading Window Colleague as set out in Section 6 (Trading Windows) below, you may only make elections during an Open Trading Window.
+For instance, you may not enroll or increase your elections in the Employee Stock Purchase Plan during a Closed Trading Window if you are subject to such restrictions.
 This Policy does not, however, restrict the purchase of Company stock by the Plans for which you have previously made elections.
-For example, the Employee Stock Purchase Plan will continue to purchase Aon stock on your behalf during a "black-out period" if you and stock on your behalf during a "black-out period" if you and stock on your behalf during a "black-out period" if you had made such elections during an open trading window.
+For example, the Employee Stock Purchase Plan will continue to purchase Aon stock on your behalf during a Closed Trading Window if you had made such elections during an Open Trading Window.